-(a) The amount available for debt service for each Fiscal Year is calculated as shown below and based on the University's Fiscal Year audited financial statements.
-This amount is divided by estimated MADS.
+(b) The amount available for debt service for each fiscal year is calculated as shown below and based on the University's fiscal year audited financial statements.
+This amount is divided by MADS.

-(b) From the Estimated Fiscal Year Annual Debt Service table.
+(c) From the Pro Forma University Debt Service table.